ayellapragada/root/README.md

 All while keeping the entire thing at 100% code coverage, and 100% branch coverage.

 A commit never went below 99% code coverage.
 Or you know, rarely did.
-Don't hold me to this.
+Don't hold me to this please.

-Does that mean the tests are good and cover everything?
-No :)

 ## Installation

-Master has been reverted :) so this should work as is now.

 Git clone the repo, go into the repo.
 You'll need Ruby.

+For people who looked at this repo earlier, master has been reverted so this should just work as is, you don't need to clone a specific branch.

 ## Usage